gyom/hmmmix-soft/README.txt

 % 1.
 Some notes
 % 2.
 Installation procedure.
 % 3.
+About k-medoids
+% 4.
 Permission to use the code.

 %%%%%%%%%%%%%%%%%%%%%%
 %%% 1.
 Some notes  %%%